Aging in dogs: Factors affecting life expectancy

 Another study showed that spayed females live longer than intact females (0.8 years more on average) but, unlike the previous study, there were no differences between neutered and intact males.
-But both groups lived 0.4 years more than intact females.
+However, both groups lived 0.4 years more than intact females.

 For more information, see Health effects of neutering.

 A major study of dog longevity, which considered both natural and other factors affecting life expectancy, concluded that:

 "The mean age at death (all breeds, all causes) was 11 years and 1 month, but in dogs dying of natural causes it was 12 years and 8 months.
 Only 8 percent of dogs lived beyond 15, and 64 percent of dogs died of disease or were euthanized as a result of disease.
 Nearly 16 percent of deaths were attributed to cancer, twice as many as to heart disease. [...]
 In neutered males the importance of cancer as a cause of death was similar to heart disease. [...]
 The results also include breed differences in lifespan, susceptibility to cancer, road accidents and behavioral problems as a cause of euthanasia."

 In 2024, a study published in the journal Scientific Reports involving 584,734 British dogs across over 150 breeds revealed that larger breeds and those with flattened faces tended to have shorter average lifespans compared to smaller dogs and breeds with elongated snouts.
 Female dogs were found to live slightly longer than male dogs.